frontity/api-reference/docs-api/frontity-packages/features-packages/wp-source.md

 ### REST API settings

 {% hint style="info" %}
-We recommend you to check the guide [**Setting the URL of the WordPress data source**](https://docs.frontity.org/guides/setting-url-wordpress-source-data) to get a more practical explanation of how to properly set the URL of the WordPress data source by using the properties of this package and taking into account the different WordPress scenarios
+We recommend you to check the guide [**Setting the URL of the WordPress data source**](https://docs.frontity.org/guides/setting-url-wordpress-source-data) to get a more practical explanation of how to properly set the URL of the WordPress data source by using the properties of this package and taking into account the different WordPress scenarios.
 {% endhint %}

 #### `state.source.url` ![](https://img.shields.io/badge/REQUIRED-red.svg)